Introduction: Fear, Worry and anxiety during the coronavirus pandemic

 However, we have, at least I have, been conditioned to forget this.
 The past decades have been a marathon of blessings, at least in a worldly and material sense.
 Our parents’ generations experienced a surge in standard of living over their parents’, and our generation has experienced the same.
 Compare your life to the life of your parents, when they were the same age as you are now, and you will likely see a gargantuan difference.
 Furthermore, there has been relative calm and peace in countries where Christianity, especially Protestantism, has had a strong influence.

 Ironically, as referenced by Proverbs 30:9, the spiritual strength of Christians seems to have been declining as our material comforts have been increasing.
 After all, when we’re comfortable and we don’t have problems, why would we need God?
 Now, the coronavirus has shaken all nations from their comfort.
-Societies, us Christians included, are in a state of worry, fear, and anxiety, and I absolutely understand why.
+Societies, us Christians included, are in a state of fear, worry and anxiety, and I absolutely understand why.

-Causes of anxiety and worry
+Causes of worry and anxiety

 [NOTE: Throughout the text, you will see bracketed text insertions that begin with “Discussion”.
 These are suggested discussion questions for small group leaders, who would like to review these topics in an interactive group setting.]